LucioFex/BirDayBer/README.md

 # BirDayBer

-'BirDayBer' is an application made for irresponsible people with friends or family birthdays like me.
+### BirDayBer (an abbreviation for "Birthday Reminder") is an application made for people who forget the birthdays of their friends or families like me 😅.

-It allows you to add birthdays and other minimal information to a database.
+It allows you to add the date of birth and other minimal information to a local database.
+Then the program will take care of calculating the dates for you.

-This program will also remind you with a notification if it is someone's birthday.
+This project will remind you with a notification for your operating system if it is someone's birthday on the same day or it will notify you if it's soon.

 ### Image of the BirDayBer conceptual interface: